Aidbox/examples/aidbox-notify-via-custom-resources/README.md

 ### Search Parameters

-These search parameters allow us to make specific requests:
+For our example we need to perform the following request types:

 - `GET /fhir/TutorNotification?type=sms`
 - `GET /fhir/TutorNotification?status=requested`
 - `GET /fhir/TutorNotification?after=gt2024-06-12T12:00:00Z`
 - `GET /fhir/TutorNotification?_include=TutorNotification:template:TutorNotificationTemplate`
 - `GET /fhir/TutorNotification?_include=TutorNotification:subject:Patient`
-- In the example, we use a combination of all of them.
+- in the example, we use a combination of all of them.

+For them we need to create the following search parameters:

 ```yaml
 POST /fhir/SearchParameter